-I joined a guided tour to Eyjafjallajökull & South Coast by Activity Iceland.
+I sometimes join guided tours in Iceland, and recently joined one tour to Eyjafjallajökull & South Coast by Activity Iceland.
 A month earlier I had joined the same company on a guided tour of the Silver Circle and fell in love with their super jeep and so wanted to try it out again!
 This jeep is a huge modified Ford 350 EXXL Excursion extra long with 46 inches tires.

-It is really luxurious, with heated seats, a Wifi and an Ipad on which we watched clips from Youtube.
+It is a luxurious jeep, with heated seats, a Wifi and an Ipad on which we watched clips from Youtube.

-I was picked up at Hilton Hotel as usual at 9 am and after two technical stops (WC breaks) we visited the beautiful waterfall Seljalandsfoss.
+I was picked up at 9 am at Hilton Hotel as usual, and after two technical stops (WC breaks) we visited the beautiful waterfall Seljalandsfoss.

-Remember Eyjafjallajökull volcano which erupted in 2010 and spew so much ash in the air that air traffic was affected and more than 140,000 flights were cancelled - along with ca 10 million travellers being stranded on airports around the world because of this big ash cloud?!
+Remember Eyjafjallajökull volcano which erupted in 2010 and spew so much ash in the air that air traffic was affected and more than 140,000 flights were cancelled - along with some 10 million travellers, who were stranded on airports around the world because of this big ash cloud?!

-Gísli, the driver-guide, showed us some footage he found on Youtube of news reporters and other foreigners trying to pronounce the difficult name of this volcano - it is hilarious :) If you watch this footage you will also be able to learn how to pronounce Eyjafjallajökull, so it is worth watching it before your visit to Iceland.
+Gísli, the driver-guide, showed us some footage he found on Youtube.
+It was of news reporters and other foreigners trying to pronounce the complicated name of this volcano - it is hilarious :) If you watch this footage you will also be able to learn how to pronounce Eyjafjallajökull, so it is worth watching it before your visit to Iceland.

-It had been beautifully sunny, but as we reached Gígjökull it started raining heavily as you can see from my photo below.
-It was difficult taking photos in this heavy rain and I got soaking wet and the same happened to Gísli, the driver-guide, when he was taking my photos!
+It had been beautifully sunny, but as we reached Gígjökull, it started raining heavily as you can see from my photo below.
+It was difficult taking photos in this heavy rain, and I got soaking wet, with the same happening to Gísli, the driver-guide when he was taking my photos!

 This is Iceland for you, the weather changes constantly and I never know how to dress when travelling in Iceland.
-Usually I bring a whole set of wardrobe with me, which of course is difficult if you are a guest travelling in my country.
+Usually, I bring a whole set of a wardrobe with me, which of course is difficult if you are a guest visiting my country.
 So wear layers, that is the safest bet.

-I visited Gígjökull glacial tongue in 2013 and 2014 and it is incredible how much the glacier has receded in just 2-3 years.
-You can see on the photo below the difference in just 3 years.
+I visited Gígjökull glacial tongue in 2013 and 2014, and it is incredible how much the glacier has receded in just 2-3 years.
+You can see in the photo below the difference in just 3 years.

 I walked up to it during my visit in 2013 to have a look at the ice cave.
-I didn't enter it, of course, as that is way too dangerous in summer time, but the glacier was much bigger and thicker, as it were, 3 years ago.
+I didn't enter it, of course, as that is way too dangerous in the summertime, but the glacier was much bigger and thicker, as it were, 3 years ago.

 On our way back we visited Gljúfrabúi waterfall, which is one of the most mystical waterfalls I have visited in Iceland, as it is partially hidden behind a big rock.